-Sabine has written an essay about the doomsday arguments.
+An essay "Doomsday Argument" was written about the doomsday arguments on a German's blog.
 If I understand her well, I think that the two of us agree.
 But it may be useful to mention which of the assumptions are rational or justified and which of them are not.
 Let me start with the

 The principle says that the Earth is not a privileged celestial body, the Sun is not a privileged star, and the Milky Way is not a privileged galaxy.
 A generalization of the principle says that the humans are not a privileged species.
 A more ambitious version of the principle, the mediocrity principle, is the actual driving force of many people who believe the anthropic principle.
 All these people must believe in some kind of integalactic democracy that gives the same voice to every single intelligent observer within the Galaxy or even the multiverse.